denizdogan/django-debug-requests-responses/README.md

 Get more out of your `runserver` development output!
 Print request and response headers, body (with pretty-printing), etc.  Highly customizable!

-- Log request headers
+- Full request headers
-- Log request body
+- The entire request body
-- Pretty-print JSON request and response bodies
+- Pretty-printing optional
-- ...and more!
+- Colored output
+- Super easy setup
+- No extra dependencies

 DDRR can also be used for general logging with some configuration of your own.